Derwent Valley Tasmania Road Trip Guide

-As your road trip takes you up the Derwent Valley and past glamping gem Truffle Lodge, you’ll appreciate a relaxing night in Westerway at Platypus Playground Riverside Cottage – and yes, you might see a platypus from your bedroom door!
+As your road trip takes you up the Derwent Valley and past glamping gem Truffle Lodge, you’ll appreciate a relaxing night in Westerway at Blue Wren Riverside Cottage – and yes, you might see a platypus from your bedroom door!

 Derwent Bridge and Tarraleah

 In the upper reaches of the Derwent Valley you’ll be wanting a soft bed and a warm fire.
 Tarraleah Lodge is one of Tasmania’s finest hotels, and can you believe Pumphouse Point has rooms sitting above the lake?!